-Excess nitrogen in coastal (salt) waters fuels algae growth.
+Excess nitrogen in salt waters fuels algae growth.
 Nitrogen levels in the Narrow River estuary are high.
-Algae blooms are observed to be increasing in the Narrow River.
-Increased algae blooms can result in conditions that can harm fish and other aquatic life.
+Algae blooms can result in conditions that can harm fish and other aquatic life.
+The charge is to reduce excess nitrogen in the watershed.